-At the beginning of 1758, the British planned winter attacks on Fort Carillon (actual Ticonderoga) and Fort Saint Frédéric (actual Crown Point) from Fort Edward.
+At the beginning of 1758, the British planned winter attacks on Fort Carillon (present-day Ticonderoga) and Fort Saint Frédéric (present-day Crown Point) from Fort Edward.
 However these plans were soon abandoned, being officially cancelled on February 27.

-On February 28, colonel Haviland, commanding at Fort Edward, sent rangers under the command of captain Israel Putnam from the Connecticut provincials to reconnoitre the two French forts.
-Haviland also announced the departure of Rogers' Rangers as soon as Putnam returned.
+On February 28, Colonel Haviland, commanding at Fort Edward, sent rangers under the command of Captain Israel Putnam from the Connecticut Provincials to reconnoitre the two French forts.
+Haviland also announced the departure of Rogers' Rangers as soon as Putnam would have returned.

 On March 11, Rogers' party reached Lake George.
 They passed down Lake George on the ice.
 They camped at the Narrows.

 On March 12, the rangers resumed their advance on Lake George.
-A dog was seen and, fearing that it could accompany an Indian party, Rogers left the lake and entered into the woods.
+A dog was seen and, fearing that it could accompany a party of Native American warriors, Rogers left the lake and entered into the woods.
 Rogers marched under cover of night.
-His party reached Sabbath Day Point at 10:00 am and rested till darkness.
-The same day, Hébecourt, commanding at Fort Carillon, received a reinforcement of 200 Mission Indians (mostly Iroquois) and 30 men of the Compagnies Franche de la Marine.
-The Indians had no sooner arrived than they sent out scouts.
+His party reached Sabbath Day Point at 10:00 a.m. and rested till darkness.
+The same day, Hébecourt, commanding at Fort Carillon, received a reinforcement of 200 Mission Indians (mostly Iroquois of Canada) and 30 men of the Compagnies Franche de la Marine.
+The Native Americans had no sooner arrived than they sent out scouts.

-During the night of March 12 to 13, Rogers' force marched up to the vicinities of Montagne Pelée (actual Bald Mountain).
+During the night of March 12 to 13, Rogers' force marched up to the vicinities of Montagne Pelée (present-day Bald Mountain).

 Description of Events

-At 1:00 pm, Indian scouts came back to Fort Carillon declaring that they had found a great number of snow-shoe tracks.
+At 1:00 p.m., Native American scouts came back to Fort Carillon declaring that they had found a great number of snow-shoe tracks.

-At 1:15 pm, sieur La Durantaye from the Compagnies Franches de la Marine immediately set out at the head of a body of 95 Indians to meet the approaching enemy.
+At 1:15 p.m., Sieur La Durantaye from the Compagnies Franche de la Marine immediately set out at the head of a body of 95 Native American warriors to meet the approaching enemy.

-At 1:30 pm, another detachment of 205 men under the command of Jean-Baptiste Levreault de Langis de Montégron (aka Langis) left Fort Carillon and followed La Durantaye.
-It consisted of soldiers of the Compagnies Franche de la Marine and La Reine Infanterie along with Canadian militia and Indians.
-They took their way up the valley of Trout Brook, a mountain gorge that opens from the west upon the valley of Fort Carillon, and the Montagne Pelée (actual Rogers Rock).
+At 1:30 p.m., another detachment of 205 men under the command of Jean-Baptiste Levreault de Langis de Montégron (aka Langis) left Fort Carillon and followed La Durantaye.
+It consisted of soldiers of the Compagnies Franche de la Marine and La Reine Infanterie along with some Milices Canadiennes and Native American warriors.
+They took their way up the valley of Trout Brook, a mountain gorge that opens from the west upon the valley of Fort Carillon, and the Montagne Pelée.

-Towards 3:00 pm, Rogers reached a point nearly west of the mountain that bears his name.
-The rough and rocky ground was buried more than 1 m. in snow, and all around stood the gray trunks of the forest.
+Towards 3:00 p.m., Rogers reached a point nearly west of the mountain that bears his name (present-day Rogers Rock).
+The rough and rocky ground was buried more than 1 meter in snow, and all around stood the grey trunks of the forest.
 Close on the right was a steep hill, and at a little distance on the left was the brook, lost under ice and snow.
-A scout from the front told Rogers that a party of Indians was approaching along the bed of the frozen stream, on which he ordered his men to halt, face to that side, and advance cautiously.
-La Durantaye's Indians, forming the French vanguard, soon appeared and received a fire that killed 3 of them and drove back the rest in confusion on their main body.
+A scout from the front told Rogers that a party of Native Americans was approaching along the bed of the frozen stream, on which he ordered his men to halt, face to that side, and advance cautiously.
+La Durantaye's Native Americans, forming the French vanguard, soon appeared and received a fire that killed three of them and drove back the rest in confusion on their main body.

 By then 8 officers and more than 100 rangers lay dead and wounded in the snow.
 Evening was near and the forest was darkening fast, when the few survivors broke and fled.
-Rogers with about 20 followers escaped up the mountain; and gathering others about him, made a running fight against the Indian pursuers, reached Lake George, not without fresh losses, and after two days of misery regained Fort Edward with the remnant of his band.
-The French, Canadians and Indians on their part suffered too, the chief loss (12 killed and 18 wounded) falling on the Indians; who, to revenge themselves, murdered all the wounded and nearly all the prisoners, and tying Lieutenant Phillips and his men to trees, hacked them to pieces.
+Rogers with about 20 followers escaped up the mountain; and gathering others about him, made a running fight against the Native American pursuers, reached Lake George, not without fresh losses, and after two days of misery regained Fort Edward with the remnant of his band.
+The French, Canadiens and Native Americans on their part suffered too, the chief loss (12 killed and 18 wounded) falling on the Native Americans; who, to revenge themselves, murdered all the wounded and nearly all the prisoners, and tying Lieutenant Phillips and his men to trees, hacked them to pieces.